TF2Stadium/Specifications/Introduction.md

 For the frontend, we’re using AngularJS and the Foundation Framework.

-For communicating with the game server, we have developed our own TF2 RCON Wrapper around this library.
-Mumble channels are managed used [Gumble](https://github.com/layeh/gumble) a Go client library for Mumble.
+For communicating with the game server, we have developed our own TF2 RCON Wrapper around [this](https://github.com/james4k/rcon) library.
+Mumble channels are managed used [Gumble](https://github.com/layeh/gumble), a Go client library for Mumble.